mrfoxie/Python-for-begineers/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to be learnt, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 * If you have suggestions for adding or removing projects, feel free to [open an issue](https://github.com/mrfoxie/Python-for-beginners/issues/new) to discuss it, or directly create a pull request after you edit the *README.md* file with necessary changes.
 * Please make sure you check your spelling and grammar.